Interventional Cardiology Fellowship

 This eight-month rotation provides fellows with an extensive experience predominantly in coronary and peripheral arterial interventions, with a major emphasis on advanced and complex procedures.
 As a leading center for the care of patients with acute myocardial infarction, trainees perform a large number of primary percutaneous coronary interventions for the treatment of acute coronary syndrome and learn the intricacies of the treatment of stable ischemic heart disease.

-NYU Langone’s Cardiac Catheterization Laboratory director, Craig A. Thompson, MD, is an internationally recognized expert in the field of chronic total occlusions.
-Anvar Babaev, MD, PhD, director of peripheral interventions, and Michael J. Attubato, MD, director of coronary interventions, are recognized national experts in their respective fields.
+Michael J. Attubato, MD, acting director of the Cardiac Catheterization Laboratory at Tisch Hospital, and Anvar Babaev, MD, PhD, director of peripheral interventions, are recognized national experts in their respective fields.
 They lead an expert full-time and voluntary faculty, all of whom are deeply committed to training.

 Bellevue and VA NY Harbor Healthcare System